jackrite/aquaguide/readme.md

 ## Limitations and improvements
-Simple proof of concept, Required to be tested by swimmers for fine-tuning the alert
+Simple proof of concept, Required to be tested by swimmers to fine-tune the alert